Build Muscle By Doing These Plyometrics

-With the popularity of plyometric exercises, researchers have investigated the degree of results it produces.
-They have found that it generally does improve jump height, sprint ability, and agility performance.
+With the popularity of plyometric exercises, researchers have investigated the degree of plyometric results.
+In a six-week study to test plyometric training, agility performance was shown to improve drastically.
 An important caveat; however, to achieve these results, the exercises must be performed at a high intensity.
 Seasoned athletes, who have already achieved a high level of physical fitness, will also need to perform these specific exercises for longer than just a couple weeks to see the desired results.

 Building And Strengthening Muscles With Plyometrics

 A person who has trained with plyometrics is successful through a stretch-shortening cycle (SSC) that develops during the transition from a rapid eccentric muscle contraction (deceleration or a negative phase) to a rapid concentric muscle contraction (acceleration or a positive phase).
-The goal is to achieve a muscle contraction that maximizes its speed and strength.
+The goal is to achieve a muscle contraction that maximizes speed and strength.
 The faster a muscle contracts, the more energy it releases.
-The muscle must first coil up, loading the muscle with energy – kind of like a spring.
+The muscle must first coil up, loading the muscle with energy––kind of like a spring.
 When it is held in storage for only a brief period, it allows for maximum efficiency and release.

 Plyometrics work; therefore, training the existing muscles and helping them work more efficiently and effectively.
-Unlike weightlifting, these exercises will not cause muscles to bulk up, but they will tone the muscle groups and help them perform better.
+Unlike certain weightlifting techniques used for building muscle, these exercises rather tone muscle groups and help them perform better.

 Plyometrics To Try

 Those interested in trying plyometrics can give some of these moves a try.
 They have been selected because they do not require any equipment, making it easier for any athlete to begin incorporating plyometric training into their workout routine.

 To do a squat jump, you want to begin with your feet shoulder width apart.
 The move begins with a regular squat.
 Make sure that you maintain quality squat form, meaning that your knees are aligned above your ankle or foot.
 Doing the move with your knees over your toes may result with an injury.
 Improper form in any exercise can result in injuries to your knee or other parts of your body.